 Hanne bought vegetables here, when she did voluntary work in a house for homeless people.
 Lars interviewed traders for an educational material during his post graduate teacher training.

 We met Jane Tuckley in Kensington Gardens, she walked us through the park to interesting places in the neighbourhood.
 We enjoyed a vegetarian lunch in one of Yotam Ottolenghi’s restaurants, since then Hanne has served delicious green dishes inspired by the Israeli-English cook and author of cookbooks.

 We got an impression of East London’s dynamic transformation on a walk with Ralph Ward as a knowing, critical guide.
 He has contributed to the capital’s transformation as an urban planner in senior positions.
 He now arranges tours for professionals and for the general public.
 We walked between the towering development areas of Stratford and Canary Wharf along small river paths, through old industrial and vibrant residential areas.
 We saw examples of fragmented planning and fine buildings on a human scale.
-The tour showed parts of London, we had never found on our own.
+The tour showed parts of London, we would never have found on our own.

 A visit to the Museum of London Docklands in an old warehouse added historical dimensions to the experience.
 The museum tells about the importance of the River Thames from before the Romans arrived over the inhuman slave trade of the colonial era to present time conflictive urban renewal under the leadership of London Docklands Development Corporation.